The Top 6 Dental Embezzlement Red Flags

 All about Embezzlement Red Flags

-• by observing employee behaviors consistent with embezzlement
+- Behavioral Red Flags: identified by observing employee behaviors that are correlated with embezzlement

 How can I check my dental practice for red flags?

-Here are a few typical embezzlement red flag questions:
+Here are a few of the red flag questions being asked:

 Fraud experts say that in 40% of embezzlement cases reported, the person stealing displayed a living standard disproportionate to their income.